After the birth

 “Sometimes you just don’t know where to start, or find it too hard or horrifically sad.”

 It might be helpful to write down what happened and how you feel each day.
 You may want to draw or paint, write a poem, keep a diary, create a web page, set up a blog or make a scrapbook.
+Some parents find reading about how other parents felt is helpful, there is an archive of parent’s stories available on Stillbirth Stories.
+There is also an online archive of babies that have been stillborn available on the Still Born Project website.

-Get support to help cope with the grief
+Getting support to help cope with the grief

 A bereavement support officer or bereavement midwife may be able to help you with paperwork and funeral planning.